iOS Session Replay¶

 Prerequisites¶

-- Ensure you have set up and initialized the FTMobileSDK RUM configuration, and enabled View monitoring collection.
+- Ensure you have set up and initialized the FTMobileSDK RUM configuration and enabled View monitoring collection.

-- iOS Session Replay is currently an alpha feature, Version support: SDK.Version >= 1.6.0
+- iOS Session Replay is currently an alpha feature, Version Support: SDK.Version >= 1.6.0

 Configuration¶

-library to your project based on your package manager:
+Link the FTSessionReplay feature component from the FTMobileSDK library to your project based on your package manager:

 CocoaPods¶